Tiana1412/Tiana1412/README.md

 ### Hi there 👋

 - 👋 Hi, I'm Fifaliana, from D-Clic learner with Sayna.
-It's a digital school to learn all the digital jobs with a good family spirit and game.
+It's a digital school to learn all the digital jobs with a good family spirit and game way.
 - 🤔 I am interested in coding, digital domain and new technologies.
 - 🔭 I would like to become a skilled and experienced developer.
 - 🌱 I am currently learning all about development and specifically how to learn and master it.